Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Anomalous neutrino-photon interaction

 \subsubsection{Neutrino decays}

-The action $ S_\text{CS} $ is linear in the momentum and is the lowest dimensional term.
-Other terms of higher power in the momentum are suppressed in the small momentum and in the long distance region.
-The low energy phenomena are studied with $ S_\text{CS} $.
-In the neutrino radiative decays, Lorentz-invariant combinations of the momenta are converted to the products of masses.
-As neutrinos have tiny masses, these terms are also suppressed even in high energy region.
+The action $S_{CS} $ is linear in momentum and is the lowest dimensional term.
+Other terms of higher power in the momentum are suppressed in the small momentum and long-distance regions.
+The decays of the heavier neutrino to a lighter neutrino and a photon reveal the symmetric properties of a system of the magnetic field, that is, the Lorentz invariance under the 2+1 dimensions, which violates four dimensional Lorentz invariance.
 In the process